horizon-connect-eu/go-taf/README.md

     "LogStyle": "PRETTY"                // log style: 'PRETTY', 'JSON', or 'PLAIN' },
   "Crypto": {
-    "Enabled": false,                   // whether the crypto library should be used or not "KeyFolder": "res/cert/",           // path to key folder that is passed to crypto library "IgnoreVerificationResults": true   // true: discard messages that failed to verify
+    "Enabled": true,                    // whether the crypto library should be used or not "KeyFolder": "res/cert/",           // path to key folder that is passed to crypto library "IgnoreVerificationResults": false  // false: discard messages that failed to verify
-                                        // false: process messages that failed to verify
+                                        // true: process messages that failed to verify
                                         //        (a warning will be logged to console) },
   "Debug": {